lucasfcosta/blog/_posts/2019-02-10-terminal-guide-2019.md

 To install and manage plugins you will probably want to use [`vim-plug`](https://github.com/junegunn/vim-plug).
 It's minimalist, [easy to install](https://github.com/junegunn/vim-plug#neovim), [easy to use](https://github.com/junegunn/vim-plug#usage) and has many nice features such as [on-demand loading of plugins](https://github.com/junegunn/vim-plug#on-demand-loading-of-plugins) and [post-update hooks](https://github.com/junegunn/vim-plug#post-update-hooks) which allow you to configure instructions for extra installation steps.

 [`neomake`](https://github.com/neomake/neomake) was `neovim`'s main selling point for me.
 It allows you to run programs asynchronously and therefore avoid blocking the main thread.
-This feature is especially useful for running syntax-checks or any other CPU intensive actions that would have previously caused `vIM` to freeze for a few seconds.
+This feature is especially useful for running syntax-checks or any other CPU intensive actions that would have previously caused `vim` to freeze for a few seconds.

 [`NERDTree`](https://github.com/scrooloose/nerdtree) is an easy way of visualising and managing file trees.
 Even though all of its features have straightforward native alternatives, they are simply not as practical.
 I use the following lines to open it using `Ctrl+n` and show hidden files: